 - 1 Plug one end of the video cable into the S-video/video Combo output port on the back of your computer. - 2 Take your composite cable (not supplied) and connect one end to the inserted video cable. - 3 Connect the other end to the yellow-coloured port (video-in) on your TV set. - The video output is now in place. - 4 Connect the single end of your audio cable (not supplied) to the headphones port, either on the back or front of your computer or on the connected speaker. - 5 Connect the double end of the audio cable to the red and white ports respectively on your TV set.
-The audio output is now in place and your TV is ready for use - The audio output is now in place and your TV is ready for use with your computer.
+The audio output is now in place and your TV is ready for use with your computer.